 Subsequently at the suggestion of Commander J. M. Westwood I secured these remains and conveyed them to the L.D.S.
 Church Museum on temple block, suggesting that they should be placed on exhibition there and preserved. – Ben H. Bullock.

-"My father, Merrill E. Gottfredson, remembered seeing his remains when they were on display in the hardware store window when he was just a boy.
+Phillip also wrote, "My father, Merrill E. Gottfredson, remembered seeing his remains when they were on display in the hardware store window when he was just a boy of 12.
 For decades, remains of Black Hawk, and those of an Indian woman and a child, were also on display in the church museum for the public to see as mere curiosity.
-My father took me there at the age of twelve, and I will never forget seeing Black Hawk's remains on display in a glass case," Phillip Gottfredson wrote.
+My father took me there at the age of twelve, and I will never forget seeing Black Hawk's remains on display in a glass case."

 Gottfredson describes in his book Black Hawk's Mission of Peace how the living descendants of Black Hawk were outraged, but their angry voices fell on deaf ears.
 Mormon Church leaders made no apologies and expressed no conscience or remorse.
 Despite a federal law passed in 1906 called the Graves Protection Act, descendents of Black Hawk had no real legal recourse until the enactment of the National American Graves Protection Reparation Act, or NAGPRA, passed in 1994.

 It took an act of Congress, the help of National Forest Service archeologist Charmain Thompson, and the humanitarian efforts of a boy scout Shane Armstrong to find and rebury the remains of Chief Black Hawk at Spring Lake.
-In a private conversation with Phillip, Shane, and his mother, Shane explained, "I felt it in my heart I should find Black Hawk's remains," he said.
+In a private conversation with Shane, and his mother, Shane explained to Phillip, "I felt it in my heart I should find Black Hawk's remains," he said.
 Inspired at the age of 14, Shane, on his own, makes contact with Thompson.
-He explained the frustration of finding Chief Black Hawk's remains. "no one knew where they were," said Shane Armstrong.
-Gottfredson details how after a month of searching they located the lost remains of the Chief in a basement storage room in a cardboard box.
+He explained the frustration of finding Chief Black Hawk's remains, "no one knew where they were," said Shane Armstrong.
+Gottfredson details how after a month of searching they located the lost remains of the Chief in a basement storage room in a cardboard box on the campus of Brigham Young University.

 On November 24, 2008, the Utah State Division of Indian Affairs awarded Shane Armstrong the prestigious Indigenous Day Award for his humanity and compassion.

 Marva Loy Egget of Spring Lake, Utah played a major role in burial arrangements, while the coffin, and headstone were donated by citizens of Spring Lake, many whose ancestors fought against Black Hawk during the war.
 Ironically the grave site is on property owned by the Church of Jesus Christ of Latter-day Saints.
-However, according to a NAGPRA official I spoke with the LDS Church has no jurisdiction over the actual grave or Black Hawk's remains whatsoever.
+However, according to a NAGPRA official I spoke with, I was assured that "the LDS Church has no jurisdiction over the actual grave or Black Hawk's remains whatsoever."